Hi, I'm Agnes ↝

 I design, build and maintain software and hardware, sometimes alone but often with friends.
-I have a particular interest in simulation, distributed knowledge and infrastructural systems.
-Currently, I work on tools for open data curation and sharing, I am a part time specialist technician and lecturer at UAL's Creative Computing Institute, and 25% of the research studio Foreign Objects.
+I have a particular interest in simulation, collective knowledge and infrastructural systems.

 If you are an activist group or community organisation looking for technical support or advice, I'm normally happy to volunteer my time.
 I also like hearing from people generally.
 You can get in touch with me at: agnesfcameron at protonmail dot com.